 Just as we mentioned above guinea pigs thrive best in 65 to 75 heat degrees.
 Guinea pigs are natural-born burrowers.
 In tropical climates, they live in tunneled habitats and seek out dark and cozy hideouts.
 They do this to avoid both predators and excessive heat.

 Guinea pigs cannot sweat and because of that anything over 77 degrees becomes a danger to a guinea pig.
 They can overheat quickly.
 This is especially true considering outdoor wooden hutches and outdoor sheds can heat up very quickly.
+This is my great ebook to read before getting guinea pigs.

 If you think your guinea pig pet is hot there is an easy way to quickly check yourself.
 If you feel their ears they will feel abnormally hot.
 There are also some other key indicators of a guinea pig overheating.